Spherical DG-functors: Preliminaries

-Let $k$ be a commutative ring.
 A DG-category over $k$ is a category $\A$ whose morphism spaces $\homm_{\A}(a,b)$ are complexes of $k$-modules and whose composition maps are closed degree $0$ maps of complexes of $k$-modules.
-We denote by $\modk$ the DG-category of complexes of $k$-modules itself.
+The homotopy category $H^0(\A)$ has same objects as $\A$ and its morphisms spaces are $0$-th cohomologies of their counterparts in $\A$.
+Let $\modk$ be the DG-category of complexes of $k$-modules with morphism spaces defined by \eqref{eqn-hom-complex-of-dg-k-modules} and the composition $(f \circ g)(s) = f(g(s))$.
 See \cite[\S1.1-1.2]{Keller-DerivingDGCategories} or \cite{Toen-LecturesOnDGCategories} for details.